 The pictures should be relatively sharp, of course, and a good proportion of them should have one or more cyclists in shot.
 A bike leaning against a fence is a poor substitute.
-If there are no other cyclists, the only solution is to get at least some pictures with you in them.
-This is easy (but time consuming, since you'll end up with several pictures where you're not quite in shot!) using a digital camera's timer function (which even compact cameras have these days) and a cheap tripod: You can wrap it around trees and fence posts etc. to set up shots.
+If there are no other cyclists, the solution is to get at least some pictures with you in them.
+This is easy (but time consuming, since you'll end up with several pictures where you're not quite in shot!) using a digital camera's timer function (which even compact cameras have these days) and a cheap tripod like a Joby Gorillapod.
+You can wrap it around trees and fence posts etc. to set up shots.

 If you’re taking a landscape shot, it often helps to have a cyclist in the foreground even if the cyclist is not the main subject of the photo.
 Tiny cyclists in the distance rarely add much to a picture (unless the picture is excellent in itself), and with a fixed-focus camera you don’t need to be that far away for your subjects to look tiny.
 With a fixed focus camera, get in close so that the subject fills a good proportion of the frame.